jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+_ editing dialog for new event notes
 - make new event activity text field not auto focus
+- fixed screen rotation
 - move the interactive chart to it's own full screen activity
 - push contact photo into actionbar
 - place reach-out buttons in the actionbar